nyarly/bisect/README.md

 08-hotel
 ```

-`bisect 0 < testfile`

-will print the first half of the input:
+Running `bisect 0 < testfile` will print the first half of the input:
 ```
+$ bisect 0 < testfile
 01-alpha
 02-bravo
 03-charlie